Changing Holiday Tradition

 I'm old enough where most of my friends have begun their own traditions with their new families, yet I don't have my own.
 Right now, I'm single with no children, and I feel lucky to have the privilege of spending the holidays however I want.

 When this time of year hits, I always say I wouldn't mind being by myself for the holidays.
 It is a wonderful time to slow down, reflect, write, practice and create.
 Yet, I've done that before and inevitably, I feel nothing but loneliness.

 One year, I decided to embark on a 10-day silent meditation retreat.
 I missed my grandmother so much that I think I became ill from my tears.
-Another year, I jetted to Jamaica for New Year’s, solo.
-(Even wrote a blog about it)
+Another year, I jetted to Jamaica for New Year's, solo.

 Last year, I took off to Nicaragua with a man I barely knew for almost two weeks.
 Not seeing my nephews' joy while opening gifts was almost more than I could stand, but what a beautiful adventure.
 Thank goodness I had sunshine, salt water and Skype.

 This year, I'm flying on Christmas Eve to spend time with my family, and then jetting off to NYC for a weekend with a new special someone.

 What I am learning is that my tradition can be whatever makes me happy at the time.